reritom/Flask-Microservice-Tutorial/README.md

     app.run(host=“127.0.0.1”, port=5000, debug=True)
 ```

-Before running this, you’ll notice that we import the flask module, so in your new python environment for `invsys`, running `pip install flask`, else you will get an ImportError like `“ImportError: No module named flask”`
+Before running this, you’ll notice that we import the flask module, so in your new python environment for `invsys`, install Flask using `pip install flask`, else you will get an ImportError like `“ImportError: No module named flask”`.

 If you run this using `python application.py`, you should now be able to put `127.0.0.1:5000` in your browser and see `This is InvSys`.

-By installing flask we have added a dependency to this component, and as it should be self contained and reproducible with a consistent dependency, we should track this dependancy.
+By installing Flask we have added a dependency to this component, and as it should be self contained and reproducible with consistent dependencies, we should track this dependancy.
 We will do this by making a `requirements.txt` file which will list each dependancy and their version.
-While this can be made manually, we will cheat by running the command `pip freeze > requirements.txt`, which will list all the dependencies (in your hopefully clean python environment) and put them into the requirements.txt file.
+You can do this manually by adding `Flask==1.1.1` to your `requirements.txt`, but I often cheat by running the command `pip freeze > requirements.txt`, which will list all the dependencies (in your hopefully clean python environment) and put them into the requirements.txt file (this will include any nested dependencies).

 ```
 # requirements.txt